kazzkiq/darkmode/README.md

 ### onUpdate()

-To detect os the browser toggled dark mode, you can rely on `onUpdate()`.
+To detect if the browser toggled dark mode, you can rely on `onUpdate()`.

 ```js
 import { onUpdate } from '@kazzkiq/darkmode';